 Most of us have seen those great teamwork motivational posters and almost every job description includes teamwork as a critical competency.
 Teamwork is over-rated, in my opinion.
 It can be a smoke screen for office bullies to coerce fellow workers.
-The economic stick often hangs over the team; “be a team player or lose your job”.
+The economic stick often hangs over the team — ‘be a team player or lose your job’.

 In the workplace, teamwork seldom takes into consideration the uniqueness of individuals.
 Usually you have to fit into the existing team like a cog in a machine.
 Team members can be replaced.
 In work teams, it’s business first.
 But we are more complex and multi-faceted than simplistic Homo Economicus.
 Our lives have psycho-social aspects.
 We are more than our jobs.
 Teams promote unity of purpose, not diversity, creativity, and passion.

-As much as organizations advertise for “team players”, what would be better are workers who can truly collaborate by connecting to each other in a more balanced manner with multiple facets of their lives.
+As much as organizations advertise for ‘team players’, what would be better are workers who can truly collaborate by connecting to each other in a more balanced manner with multiple facets of their lives.
 There are other ways of organizing work.
-Orchestras are not teams; neither are jazz ensembles.
+Orchestras are not teams — neither are jazz ensembles.
 There may be teamwork on a theatre production but the cast is not a team.
 It is more like a social network.
 Teams are what we get when we use the blunt stick of economic consequences as the prime motivator.
 In a complex world, unity can be counter-productive.